giuliodondi/kOS-Shuttle_OPS1/README.md

 ## RTLS abort

+### Only works for Shuttles using RS-25D variant at the moment.
+I haven't yet pintpointed which parameter must be adjusted based on engine thrust

 RTLS can be triggered automatically with an event contained in the vessel file or manually by shutting down an engine during flight.
 If the failure happens during stage 1 guidance will not kick in until after SRB separation, if the failure occurs during stage 2 it will be triggered immediately.
 The script performs automatically all three phases of RTLS:
 - dissipation, flying outbound for a certain time to waste fuel.
 The script uses the PEG algorithm to estimate the right time to turn around.